hhudson/mailchimp_plsql_api/docs/Create_oracle_wallet.md

 Operation is successfully completed.
 ```
+Note: The above was performed on a 12.2 Oracle Datbase.
+On as 12.1 Database I got an 'PKI-04001: Invalid Certificate' error with the DigiCertECCSecureServerCA.crt certificate.
+Ultimately, it didn't matter, the wallet worked fine with only the root certificate.

 ### Inspect your wallet's contents
 You can validate the contents of your wallet with the 'display' command: